spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

     - Defines `queue_group` to send a copy of the `data` column.

-- Timestamp Behavior is added to keep timestamps and use incremental sync strategy.
+- Timestamp behavior is added to keep timestamps and use an incremental sync strategy.

 {% info_block infoBox "Incremental sync" %}